francisco-core/presentation-qubes-for-journalists/slides.md

 <!-- .slide: data-state="no-toc-progress" --> <!-- don't show toc progress bar on this slide -->

+## How to use this?
+  1. make your presentation in markdown replacing this file
+  2. open index.html in the browser to see the presentation (it updates automatically)

+If you want to edit the source files, you'll find them in `.reveal`

+---

 # REVEAL.JS TEMPLATE
 <!-- .element: class="no-toc-progress" --> <!-- slide not in toc progress bar -->